Pattern Matching - C# Guide

 That code above is a classic expression of the type pattern: You're testing a variable to determine its type and taking a different action based on that type.

-This code becomes simpler using extensions to the is
+This code becomes simpler using extensions to the is expression to assign

 a variable if the test succeeds: